Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In eight games over the last 10 matchups when favored by oddsmakers, the Braves have a record of 3-5.
+- In nine games as the favorite over the last 10 matchups, the Braves have a record of 4-5.

-- In their last 10 games with a total, the Braves and their opponents have failed to hit the over seven times.
+- In their last 10 games with a total, the Braves and their opponents have failed to hit the over eight times.

-- The Braves have a record of 3-5-0 ATS over their last 10 games.
+- The Braves have two wins against the spread in their last seven chances.

 Braves Betting Records & Stats

-- The Braves have won 59.2% of the games this season when they were favored on the moneyline (29-20).
+- The Braves are 30-20 in games they were listed as the moneyline favorite (winning 60% of those games).

-- When it has played as moneyline favorites with odds of -165 or shorter, Atlanta has a 14-7 record (winning 66.7% of its games).

-- The implied moneyline probablility for this matchup gives the Braves a 62.3% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!